St. Patrick's Church—An Irish Blessing

 Though Irish families are a minority now, the Irish tradition of St. Patrick’s Parish in Erin Prairie lives on as several descendants of the original settlers still make this their home.

-There’s a beautiful Irish phrase from West Kerry mo sheasamh ort lá na choise tinne (ma yasa verlo hosha tinna) that translates to you are the place where I stand on the day when my feet are sore.
+A beautiful Irish phrase from West Kerry, “mo sheasamh ort lá na choise tinne” (ma yasa verlo hosha tinna), translates to “you are where I stand on the day when my feet are sore.”
 St. Patrick’s was that for its earliest parishioners, who walked barefoot to church and literally had sore feet.
 Metaphorically, it continued to be where all its parishioners stood, and still stand, with the sore feet caused by life’s ups and downs, that needed, and still need, soothing.

 *Carpenter